Full-Atom Peptide Design with Geometric Latent Diffusion: Experiments

 \subsection{Binding Conformation Generation}

-\textbf{Metrics}~~For each receptor, we generate 10 candidates and calculate the following metrics: \begin{itemize} \item $\textbf{RMSD}_{\texttt{C}_\alpha}$.
-Root mean square deviation on the coordinates of $\texttt{C}_\alpha$ between a candidate and a reference structure with the unit \AA.
-RMSD values below 5\AA~and 2\AA~typically indicate near-native and high-quality conformations, respectively~\citep{weng2020comprehensive}. \item \textbf{DockQ}~\citep{basu2016dockq}.
+\textbf{Metrics}~~For each receptor, we generate 10 candidates and report the median value of the following metrics across different receptors to measure how well the generated distribution can recover the reference conformation: (1) $\textbf{RMSD}_{\texttt{C}_\alpha}$: Root mean square deviation on the coordinates of $\texttt{C}_\alpha$ between a candidate and a reference structure with the unit \AA.
+(2) $\textbf{RMSD}_{\text{atom}}$: RMSD on all atoms to measure the quality of the full-atom geometry.
+(3) \textbf{DockQ}~\citep{basu2016dockq}.
 A comprehensive metric evaluating the full-atom similarity on the interface between a candidate and a reference complex.
-It ranges from 0 to 1, with values above 0.49 and 0.80 considered as medium and high quality, respectively. \end{itemize} To measure how well the generated distribution can recover the reference conformation, we first identify the candidate with the best score on each receptor as the final output, then report the median score and the proportion of the outputs satisfying certain thresholds across different receptors.
+It ranges from 0 to 1, with values above 0.23 and 0.49 considered as acceptable and medium quality, respectively.

 \textbf{Results}~~As shown in Table~\ref{tab:fixseq}, our~\model~surpasses all the baselines in terms of both $\text{RMSD}_{\texttt{C}_\alpha}$ and DockQ by a large margin, highlighting the superiority of incorporating the full-atom context and the binding-site shape into the latent diffusion process.
 Additionally, we present the distribution of the best $\text{RMSD}_{\texttt{C}_\alpha}$ on different test receptors using box plots and showcase a generated conformation highly resembling the reference in Figure~\ref{fig:fixseq_demo}.
 The distribution reveals that our model achieves favorable performance on $\text{RMSD}_{\texttt{C}_\alpha}$ with lower variance on the test set compared to other baselines, exhibiting robust generalization ability across disparate binding sites.